So You’re Going to Get Your Photograph Taken… Tips for a Successful Photo Shoot

-Here are some of our favourite tips for a successful portrait photo shoot.
+Here are some of our favourite tips for a successful photoshoot.
 These are guidelines only, so you don’t need to follow them to the letter, but we hope they help you have a little fun with your session.
 Mix it up a little and see what happens!

 What will my final photos look like?